GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

+:::{dropdown} ## Exercise A: Exploaration & basic visualization of Sketch Map Tool outputs in QGIS
+:open:

-## Exercise A: Basic visulaization of Sketch Map Tool outputs in QGIS
+## Exercise A: Exploaration & basic visualization of Sketch Map Tool outputs in QGIS

+#### 1. Scenario and Background

 critical infrastrucutre and historical flood extent

-Exercise Input: jpeg um noch kurz den Prozess im SMT zu wiederholen oder direkt geojson zur Verfügung stellen?

-To do: Kontext und Gebiet  auswählen

-Schritte:

 #### 1. Data Collection